aragon/hack/docs/cli-dao-commands.md

 ## dao exec

-Performs transactions in your DAO directly from the CLI.
+Performs transactions in your DAO directly from aragonCLI.
 It supports [transaction pathing](forwarding-intro.md) so if your account cannot perform the action directly it will try to find how to do it (e.g. creating a vote).

 ```
 dao exec <dao-addr> <app-proxy-addr> <method> [argument1 ... argumentN]